+Figure 8: Evolution of the average mean squared error of ensemble per assimilation step.

 Given that there is uncertainty in the CO2 saturation interpretation from seismic data, the saturation maps used in spatial data assimilation will inherently have uncertainty.
 We investigated the impact of the level of data uncertainty (or noise) in the CO2 saturation maps used in spatial data assimilation.
-Specifically, we varied the level of data noise from 1% to 10%.
-Figure 7 shows the comparison of the updated permeability for the first three model realizations under different level of data noise.
+Specifically, we varied the level of data noise from 1% to 10% in the saturation response maps for the ground truth model.
+9 shows the comparison of the updated permeability for the first three model realizations under different level of data noise after fully assimilating the noisy data for 1 year, 1 and 3 years, and 1, 3, and 5 years (n=3 assimilation steps).
 Overall, there is some impact of data noise on spatial data assimilation and the model updating, but the impact is not significant even if we increase the noise level to 10%, which implies that for the level of uncertainty associated with seismic data interpretation used in this study, the uncertainty in the updated permeability distribution is not significant.